LuvPatel/OneStore/README.md

 # Getting Started

-### Prerequisites
+## Prerequisites

 Before you can run the OneStore application, ensure you have the following installed on your local machine:

--   Docker: Make sure Docker is installed and running.
+-   **Docker**: Make sure [Docker](https://www.docker.com/) is installed and running.
--   DockerHub: Make sure to have dockerhub account and a repository setup.
+-   **DockerHub**: Make sure to have a [DockerHub](https://hub.docker.com/) account and a repository setup.

-### Building the Docker Image Locally
+## Building the Docker Image Locally

 #### Dockerfile

+The Dockerfile is a script that contains a series of instructions to create a Docker image.
+Here’s a breakdown of what each part of the Dockerfile does:

 ```
 # Use Node.js 20 image as the base image